Kalita-Platform/kalita/kalita-website/content/docs/atomic-swap/_atomic.md

     <img src="/docs/atomic/accepting_order.svg">
 </div>

-To accept the order, Bob also needs to prove that he has funds in Ergo, in an amount greater than or equal to the price specified in the order.
-Bob performs similar operations to demonstrate the presence of funds: a number signed with a private key, a UTXO with the required amount of money and hash of the public key of the wallet.
-After Bob has demonstrated that he has the funds, the indexer puts the order in the "running" state and connects Alice with Bob using yam network.
+Bob also needs to [prove](#appendix-a-p2wsh-ownership) that he has enough funds in Ergo to accept the order.
+After Bob has demonstrated that he has the funds, the indexer puts the order in the "running" state and connects Alice with Bob by sending him a hash of the session key that plays the [role]((/docs/design/backend/#routing)) of destination ID in the Yam network.

 ### Step 3.
 Alice's escrow.